 Heritage Area News

-SENATOR FEINSTEIN AND CONGRESSMAN GARAMENDI INTRODUCE SACRAMENTO-SAN JOAQUIN DELTA NATIONAL HERITAGE AREA ESTABLISHMENT ACT IN BOTH CHAMBERS OF CONGRESS.
-On March 3, 2015, U.S. Senator Dianne Feinstein and Congressman John Garamendi introduced identical bills in the Senate and House that would designate the Delta as California’s first National Heritage Area, to be managed by the Delta Protection Commission.
-The goal of the National Heritage Area is to conserve and protect the Delta’s communities, resources and history.
+SENATOR FEINSTEIN AND CONGRESSMAN GARAMENDI INTRODUCE THE SACRAMENTO-SAN JOAQUIN DELTA NATIONAL HERITAGE AREA ESTABLISHMENT ACT IN BOTH CHAMBERS OF CONGRESS.
+On March 27, 2017, U.S. Senator Dianne Feinstein and Congressman John Garamendi introduced identical bills in the Senate and House that would designate the Delta as California’s first National Heritage Area, to be managed by the Delta Protection Commission.
+The goal of the National Heritage Area is to conserve and protect the Delta’s communities, resources, and history.

 - H.R.
-1208 (Bill Language) (Press Release) – Introduced by Congressman John Garamendi with cosponsors Representatives Mark DeSaulnier, Doris Matsui, Jerry McNerney, and Mike Thompson.
+1738 (Bill Language) (Press Release) – Introduced by Congressman John Garamendi with cosponsors Representatives Mark DeSaulnier and Jerry McNerney.

-- S. 630 (Bill Language) (Press Release) – Introduced by Senator Dianne Feinstein with co-sponsor Senator Barbara Boxer.
+- S. 731 (Bill Language) (Press Release) – Introduced by Senator Dianne Feinstein with co-sponsor Senator Kamala Harris.